 MILITARE.
 To be knighted.

-MILITARY.
+BL.LAW DIOT.
+(3D ED.)-75 MILITARY.
 Pertaining to war or to the army; concerned with war.
 Also the whole body of soldiers; an army.

--Military bounty land.
-See BOUNTY.-Military causes.
+MILITARY BOUNTY LAND.
+See Bounty.

+MILITARY CAUSES.
 In English law.
 Causes of action or injuries cognizable in the court military, or court of chivalry.
 3 Bl.
 Comm.
-103. -Military commissions.
+103.

+MILITARY COMMISSIONS.
 Courts whose procedure and composition are modeled upon courts-martial, being the tribunals by which alleged violations of martial law are tried and determined.
 The membership of such commissions is commonly made up of civilians and army officers.
 They are probably not known outside of the United States, and were first used by General Scott during the Mexican war.
 15 Amer. & Eng.
 Enc.
+Law, 473.

-Law, 473-Military courts.
-In England the court of chivalry and courts-martial, in America courts-martial and courts of inquiry, are called by this general name.-Military fends.
-See FEUD.-Military government.
+MILITARY COURTS.
+In England the court of chivalry and courts-martial, in America courts-martial and courts of inquiry, are called by this general name.

+MILITARY FEUDS.
+See Feud.

+MILITARY FORCES.
+Espionage Act June 15, 1917, prohibiting attempts to cause disloyalty, insubordination, mutiny, and refusal of duty in the military forces of the United States, includes in the term "military forces" persons subject to be called into active service under Selective Service Act May 18, 1917.
+Anderson v.
+U. S. (C. C. A.) 264 F. 75, 76; White v.
+United States (C. C. A.) 263 F. 17, 19, but see contra, United States v.
+Hall (D. C.) 248 F. 150, 152.

+MILITARY GOVERNMENT.
 The dominion exercised by a general over a conquered state or province.
-It is a mere application or extension of the end of keeping the vanquished in subjection; and being derived from war, is incompatible with a state of peace.
+It is a mere application or extension of the force by which the conquest was effected, to the end of keeping the vanquished in subjection; and being derived from war, is incompatible with a state of peace.
 Com. v.
 Shortall, 206 Pa.
 165, 55 Atl.
 952, 65 L. R. A. 193, 98 Am.
-St.
+St. Rep. 759.